betsyval/data-sharing-workshop/_episodes/text-lesson_1.md

 Tips to use Open Science Framework (https://osf.io/ ) as a (private) repository for data collection and as a public tool for data sharing are also included

-Participants are asked about their experience with data sharing and OSF in particular.
+Participants are asked about their experience with data sharing and OSF in particular: what they do, which benefits do they find in that, which flaws do they perceive.